Equity Market Update – May 2025

 Inflation

-The consumer price index is falling at a slower pace, stabilising itself in the RBA’s target range of 2-3%.
-The non-seasonally adjusted year-ended percentage change for March 2025 came in at 2.4% while the trimmed mean came in at 2.9%.
+The consumer price index is falling, but at a slower pace.
+It is now stabilising within the RBA’s target range of 2–3%.
+The non-seasonally adjusted year-ended figure for March 2025 came in at 2.4%.
+The trimmed mean landed at 2.9%.

 Interest Rates

-Given that inflation has fallen into the target range, and the first rate cut is already underway, investors wonder whether more rate cuts are to come.
-The cash rate target currently sits at 4.10% following the 25 basis point cut in February.
-CBA predicts that the cash rate will drop to 3.35% by the end of the year, while ANZ predicts that the cuts will come earlier with a rate of 3.35% being in force by August.
+Inflation has now fallen into the target range.
+The first rate cut is already underway.
+Investors are now asking whether more cuts will follow.
+The cash rate currently sits at 4.10%, following the 25 basis point cut in February.
+CBA predicts the cash rate will drop to 3.35% by year end.
+ANZ expects that rate to arrive sooner — by August.

 Equity Market